isomerpages/moe-geylangmtdpri/_curriculum/Science.md

 ---
 ### Vision

-Inspired by values, enculturated in the practices of science
+<p style="text-align: justify;">Inspired by values, enculturated in the practices of science

 ### Mission

-To inspire Scientific learning based on ethical reasoning and impact the society positively
+<p style="text-align: justify;">To inspire Scientific learning based on ethical reasoning and impact the society positively

 ### Overview

-The science curriculum in GMS(P) is guided by the MOE Science curriculum framework (2023).
+<p style="text-align: justify;">The science curriculum in GMS(P) is guided by the MOE Science curriculum framework (2023).

 ![](/images/Picture1.png)

-Central to the goal of science education is to provide students with a strong foundation in Science for life and society.
+<p style="text-align: justify;">Central to the goal of science education is to provide students with a strong foundation in Science for life and society.

 **I4 in GMS(P) Science**<br>
-In line with the MOE curriculum framework, the teaching and learning of science in GMS(P) endeavors to provide students with the experiences of being Inspired by Science, Inquire like Scientist and Innovate using Science.
+<p style="text-align: justify;">In line with the MOE curriculum framework, the teaching and learning of science in GMS(P) endeavors to provide students with the experiences of being Inspired by Science, Inquire like Scientist and Innovate using Science.
 Thus, we seek to

 (i) Inspire and develop Interest in Science in our students